naninovel/docs/docs/guide/configuration.md

 Quick Save Slot Mask | Game Quick Save{0:000} | Mask used to name quick save slots.
 Save Slot Limit | 99 | Maximum number of save slots.
 Quick Save Slot Limit | 9 | Maximum number of quick save slots.
+Binary Save Files | True | Whether to compress and store the saves as binary files (.nson) instead of text files (.json).
+This will significantly reduce the files size and make them harder to edit (to prevent cheating), but will consume more memory and CPU time when saving and loading.
 Load Start Delay | 0.3 | Seconds to wait before starting the load operation.
 Reset State On Load | True | Whether to reset state of all the engine services and unload (dispose) resources upon loading a naninovel script.
 This is usually triggered when using `@goto` command to move playback to another script.
 It's recommended to leave this enabled to prevent memory leak issues.
 If you choose to disable this option, you can still reset the state and dispose resources manually at any time using `@resetState` command.
+State Rollback Mode | Full | Whether to enable state rollback feature allowing to play (rewind) the script backwards.
+Be aware that enabling this feature will have permament impact on performance (both memory and CPU-wise).<br><br>Available modes:<br> • Disabled — The feature will be completely disabled.<br> • Debug — The feature will only work in editor and debug builds.
+Performance of the release builds won't be affected.<br> • Full — The feature will always be enabled allowing players to rewind played scripts at will.
+State Rollback Steps | 1024 | The number of state snapshots to keep at runtime; determines how far back the rollback (rewind) can be performed.
+Increasing this value will consume more memory.
+Saved Rollback Steps | 128 | The number of state snapshots to serialize (save) under the save game slots; determines how far back the rollback can be performed after loading a saved game.
+Increasing this value will enlarge save game files.

 </div>